TRE-RJ bars the candidacy of Glaidson dos Santos, Pharaoh of Bitcoins | Elections 2022 in Rio de Janeiro

 “What the law wants is that there are no bad administrators of third-party resources elected to public office”, explained the judge.

-Second to vote this afternoon, judge Kátia Junqueira agreed with the rapporteur’s arguments and voted to reject Glaidson’s candidacy.
+Monday to vote this afternoon, the judge Katia Junqueira agreed with the rapporteur’s arguments and voted to reject Glaidson’s candidacy.

 “The facts reported are serious and compromise morality and ethics. (…) We must recognize the companies of the defendant as financial institutions.
 Not equating these serious facts with crimes against the financial system would be like slapping the citizen in the face and of the voter”, commented the judge Katia Junqueira.